Buckethead: 2000–2004: Guns N' Roses and other projects

 Buckethead achieved a higher public profile as lead guitarist for Guns N' Roses from 2000 to 2004.
 He recorded the often-delayed album Chinese Democracy with the band and appeared live on stage in 2001 and 2002, including Rock in Rio 3, MTV's Video Music Awards, and parts of the Chinese Democracy Tour.
+His guitar solo on "There Was a Time" received acclaim, with several publications listing it amongst the best solos of the decade.

 Despite being a member of GN'R, Buckethead released his sixth studio album, called Somewhere Over the Slaughterhouse in 2001, and also his only EP, called KFC Skin Piles.
 He also released two albums with his band Cornbugs, and a third under his 'Death Cube K' pseudonym.
 In 2000, Buckethead released the second and last album by Cobra Strike, called Cobra Strike II - Y, Y+B, X+Y. He joined two new projects during this period.
 The first was the progressive rock band Thanatopsis (named after a poem by William Cullen Bryant) with Travis Dickerson and drummer Ramy Antoun; this group went on to release four albums.
 Some Thanatopsis material has also appeared on albums released by Buckethead and Dickerson.

 Buckethead's second side project during this period was with Bill Laswell and Japanese producer Shin Terai, released as the album Unison.

 In 2002, Buckethead released three studio albums: Funnel Weaver, a collection of 49 short tracks, Bermuda Triangle, and finally, Electric Tears, a calming album that is similar to his earlier release, Colma.

 When Laswell was not able to play with Praxis at the Bonnaroo Music and Arts festival, Les Claypool asked to jam with Brain, Bernie Worrell, and Buckethead, forming a new supergroup called Colonel Claypool's Bucket of Bernie Brains.
 The jamband experiment was successful enough to do some further live dates.